PCB Failure Analysis: Identification and Testing of Defects

 An effective and efficient root cause analysis ensures that manufacturers can initiate the necessary corrective action to prevent reoccurrence of the problem.
 Failure analysis processes evaluate the reliability of a component product under operation and determine how to improve the product.

-Common Types of PCB Failure Analysis Tests
+What are the Common Types of PCB Failure Analysis Tests?

 There are a number of tests suitable for identifying defects.
 When the failure analyst understands the faults and how to prevent them, the company can improve the production process as well as the assemblies it manufactures.